 The first is a hard limit of 20_000 nominators (on both Polkadot and Kusama).
 That is, only 20_000 accounts can be nominators at any given time.
 Just like the number of validators in the active set, this value can be modified by governance.

-A soft limit has also been added in terms of the minimum stake with which a nominator can nominate.
+As for staking, a soft limit has also been added in terms of the minimum stake with which a nominator can nominate.
 This has been set to 20 DOT on Polkadot and 0.1 KSM (100 milliKSM) on Kusama.
 Accounts will not be able to stake with less than these limits.
 Accounts can bond lesser amounts, but not nominate.
 For those accounts who are already nominating, any account can now forcibly chill (stop them from nominating) a nominator who is nominating with less than this minimal amount.
 An initial sweep of all accounts nominating with less than this minimal amount will be made on Polkadot shortly after the changes are live, and those accounts will be chilled (that is, they will stop nominating).
 This initial sweep will not be done on Kusama; it is not necessary because the current number of nominators is under the new nominator limit.

 In the longer term, other solutions are currently being explored to increase the number of nominators possible in the system.
 Some potential solutions include storing the solution in multiple blocks or having a system parachain (common good) allocated specifically for staking.